Yuzu koshō is a Japanese hot sauce that originated in Kyushu, Japan. It is a fermented paste made from chili peppers, yuzu citrus peel, and salt.

 How To Use

-The Japanese use yuzu kosho to add a kick to hot pot dishes, noodles, sashimi, miso soup, or as a dipping sauce.
-Many non-Japanese chefs outside of Japan use it to marinate and season proteins such as prawns, chicken, and vegetables before cooking.
-The spiciness can add depth and flavor to your dish without being overpowering.
+The Japanese use the paste to add a kick to hot pot dishes, noodles, sashimi, miso soup, yakitori, or as a dipping sauce.
+Many non-Japanese chefs outside of Japan use it as a marinade for proteins such as prawns, chicken, and vegetables before cooking.
+The spiciness can add depth and flavor to your dish without overpowering it.

 Where To Buy